Respect

 But it doesn't mean I like em.

 Quite so, but when you have lost your respect for somebody, how do you proceed.
 When you need or fear the person, it is easy, you feign it.
 It is self-preservation.
 Bu what if you have no need fear or love for the person.
-Do you still treat him as before?
+Do you still treat him as before?dunno

 Sure, that is what society and being civilized require from us.
 But respect goes deeper than what really meets the eye.
 Is there not a difference between respecting somebody and treating somebody with respect?
 I mean, who do we really respect and what is it that we respect about him.
-Is it possible to respect somebody for some of his characteristics while we loath him for other reasons?
+Is it possible to respect somebody for some of his characteristics while we loath him for other reasons?confused

 Respecting somebody you do not really like sounds good.